Teacher tip: My “go to” calming technique for overstimulated kids

-There are many techniques out there to help kids calm down.
-But my “go to” calming technique—especially for kids who are overstimulated or overwhelmed—is something called heavy work.
+There are many ways to help kids calm down.
+But my “go to” calming technique is something called heavy work.
+It’s especially useful for kids who are overstimulated or overwhelmed.

-Heavy work is when kids push or pull on an object, or compress or stretch a body joint.
-Think body resistance—slow, steady resistance that requires a child to exert effort against her muscles.
+Heavy work is when kids push or pull on an object.
+Or they compress or stretch a body joint.
+Think body resistance.
+Slow, steady resistance requires kids to exert effort against their muscles.
 (This is called proprioceptive input in occupational therapy lingo.)
-It’s helpful for kids of all ages, and especially those with sensory processing issues.

 Parents can use simple heavy work exercises in two ways.

-First, if your child is worked up and upset, have her do a few heavy work exercises to help her calm down.
+First, when kids are worked up and upset, have them do a few heavy work exercises to help them calm down.

-Have her push her belly over a weighted exercise ball and slowly roll back and forth.
+They can push their belly over a weighted exercise ball and slowly roll back and forth.
 (You can find an exercise ball in the exercise section of most big stores.)
-Use the same ball and have your child lift it over her head, stretching up to touch the sky.
+Use the same ball and have kids lift it over their head, stretching up to touch the sky.
 Repeat the exercises slowly, deliberately stretching.

-Second, you can have your child do exercises right before starting a task that requires sustained focus.
+Second, you can have kids do exercises right before starting a task that requires sustained focus.

-For instance, before homework time, offer her a snack and have her play the game Simon Says with heavy work activities:
+For instance, before homework time, offer a snack.
+Then play the game Simon Says with heavy work activities:

 • “Simon says march in place while stomping.”